gorenje/backend/docs/deployment.md

     kubectl get secrets -n pushtech | grep tls

+## Mapping from service to domain

+If you're wondering which service is being hit by which domain, doing:

+    kubectl get ingress -n pushtech

+provides a handy overview.

 ## Mongo Indicies

 As an absolute final step, log on into the mongo pod and create the geo-spatial